AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 For a more in-depth primer on cohort analysis, [take a look here](https://www.cohortanalysis.com/){: target="_blank"} - we wrote the site on it!

-In your Magento BI dashboard, it’s easy to create user cohorts based on a cohort date and a metric in your account.
+In your MBI dashboard, it’s easy to create user cohorts based on a cohort date and a metric in your account.

 ## Well, why is cohort analysis important? {#important}